 It’s super stylish – with a sharp angle that goes from back to front, it gives off a beautiful, edgy vibe.
 You’ll look picture-perfect no matter what you wear!
 Plus, it’s also super practical.
 The short length at the back makes it a great, low-maintenance look.
 It’s one amazing way to take weight off of your mane without compromising its length!
 However, if you’re not interested in such a short style, talk with your stylist about a medium to long inverted bob cut instead.

 Master stylist Dani King from Pennsylvania has a piece of advice for those who want this cut.
 “Getting a mid length inverted bob means that the back will definitely be shorter,” she says.
 This means you have to say goodbye to long ponytails and buns!
 “It may take some to get used to!
 Expect that your styling practices will differ because of the change in lengths,” she adds.

 Don’t think that you’ll have less freedom in styling!
 In fact, there is a long list of everyday hair styles and even updos you can choose from.
 Take a look at how Ashley Benson, Mila Kunis, and Rachel Adams did theirs to perfection!

 Number 1 on Dani’s list of go-to styling products is Joico Kpak Restorative Styling Oil.
 “I love this product because you can use it before and after you style the hair, leaving it shiny and smooth.
 You will not need to worry about frizz throughout the day with this product either!”
 And who doesn’t want that?!

 Before your next hair appointment, check out these pictures of the trendiest medium inverted bob haircut ideas!

 Medium Inverted Blonde Bob

-Inverted Bob with Bangs
+Inverted Bob with Layers

 The best medium inverted bob with bangs is styled with waves.
 Notice how the flow boosts the dimension of a warm blonde shade.
 Feel free to spritz a dry texture spray into your locks to make them look full of life.